What is mindfulness?

 Healthy Minds offers courses that teach people how to practice mindfulness.
 These are usually eight-week courses with a two hour session per week, but this can vary depending on location.
 You can find out more by contacting your local Healthy Minds service.

-If you are a Pennine Care employee, the Trust’s Staff Wellbeing Service offers mindfulness courses for staff.
+If you work for us, the staff wellbeing service offers mindfulness courses.
 You can find out more by visiting the Staff Wellbeing Service page of the intranet.

 You can find some top tips for introducing mindfulness into your everyday life below, or give mindfulness a go at home with our five minute guided practice video.